-Now let's make another channel setup, this time we will be measuring stress and this is how the channel setup looks like:
+Now let's make another channel set up, this time we will be measuring stress and this is how the channel setup looks like:

-When we are measuring Stress we set everything completely the same as we were measuring Strain, except Physical quantity in General settings and Settings in right bottom corner.
+When we are measuring Stress we set everything completely the same as we were measuring Strain, except Physical quantity in General settings and Settings in the right bottom corner.

 Depending on which bridge mode we choose in General amplifier settings, we can afterward choose graphically presented bridge configuration, and also material for using the correct Young's modulus.

 Image 29: Delta Rossette grid 1

 NOTE: All these Gage type options and Material options depend on the Bridge mode!

 Let's take a look at the recorder.
 If a static force is applied on the tuning fork, we can see the changing offset of the signal.
 We might also try hitting the tuning fork so it makes a sound to reflect the natural frequency of the tuning fork (the conventional way it is used).
 We can see this as a high-frequency vibration with falling amplitude because of air friction and friction in the fork.